You’ve heard it all before when it comes to optimizing for high-performing landing pages.

 So What’s Next?

 One of the biggest hurdles in landing page testing is finding ideas to test.
-But today you have some new landing page ideas: tests that debunk “best practices.”
+But today you have some new landing page ideas: tests that debunk “landing page best practices.”

-You now have three quick tests to improve your landing page conversion rates without hardly any effort at all.
+You now have three quick tests to optimize your landing page conversion rates without hardly any effort at all.

 Let me know what other landing page best practices you’ve debunked and share your test results in the comments.